This documentation is archived and is not being maintained.

 The Energy Diet

 Data centers used 61 billion kWh of electricity in 2006.
 That represents 1.5 percent of all U.S. electricity consumption that year.
 More alarmingly, it is double the amount consumed by data centers just a few years earlier, in 2000.
-(See the March 2008 Fact Sheet on National Data Center Energy Efficiency Information Program available at energystar.gov/ia/partners/prod_development/downloads/NDCFactSheet.pdf
+(See the March 2008 Fact Sheet on National Data Center Energy Efficiency Information Program available at energystar.gov/ia/partners/prod_development/downloads/NDCFactSheet.pdf for more information.)

 If current trend continue, energy consumed by data centers can be expected to grow by 12 percent per year.
 And the problem reaches beyond the data center.
 Desktops, laptops, and mobile devices are all large energy consumers, but their exact numbers are hard to grasp as devices are scattered around offices.